The Central Board of Secondary Education (CBSE) has released the CBSE Class 10 admit card for 2026 on February 2-3, 2026, at cbse.gov.in.

 |---|---|---|---|

-| Phase 1 (Mandatory) | Main theory exams for all students | February 17 – March 10, 2026 | Pen and paper mode; compulsory for all students |
+| Phase 1 (Mandatory) | Main theory exams for all students | February 17 – March 10, 2026 | Pen and paper mode is compulsory for all students |

 | Phase 2 (Optional) | Improvement/Second attempt | May 15 – June 1, 2026 | Optional for up to 3 subjects (Maths, Science, Social Science, Languages) |